Wireless routers have become a part of our daily gadget, both at home and offices.

 3: Wireless Router Problems : Check for Overheating

 Like any other electronic device, routers tends to gets overheated.
 Overheating can damage the router over time.
 Touch and check your router’s temperature to see how hot it is.
 If it seems very hot, place it in a well ventilated place..
 Check the vents on the router, if blocked with dust clean it with a simple paint brush.

 4: Wireless Router Problems : Reposition the Router

 If the Wi-Fi signal is weak, try re-positioning the router on a elevated area in your room.
 Make sure nothing is blocking the wireless signal.
-Router should not placed near large metal objects or devices that interferes, like microwaves,cordless phones, blue-tooth speakers.
+Router should never be placed near large metal objects or devices that interferes, like microwaves,cordless phones, blue-tooth speakers.

 Read our detail article on how to increase wireless coverage with a second router, to cover every corner of your home.

 5: Wireless Router Problems: Change the Wireless Channel

-If there are too many wireless routers nearby, there’s a good chance you may be facing interference from other wireless routers.
-Try changing your router’s operating wireless channel to reduce this interference, this will improve your wireless signal.
+There’s a good chance you may be facing interference from other wireless routers.
+Try changing your router’s operating wireless channel to reduce this interference, this will definitely improve your wireless signal.

 If you have an Android smartphone or a tablet, the Wi-Fi Analyzer app can help you Show the Wi-Fi channels around you.
 Choose the less crowded channel for your wireless router.

 6: Wireless Router Problems :Reset Your Router to Factory Default Settings

 If there seems to be a serious problem with your routers configuration.
-Resetting your router to factory default, will bring your router to factory settings when you bought.
+As a last resort resetting your router to factory default, will bring your router to factory settings when you bought.
 Although this shouldn’t be necessary in most cases, but it’s worth a try.
 Read our detail article on how to reset a router to factory default settings.